 Pediatric Academic Societies (PAS) connects thousands of pediatricians and other health care providers worldwide.
-This international gathering delivered both virtually and in person, offers opportunities for a global audience of physician-scientists, clinicians, and educators to share research, explore new ideas, build career opportunities, and collaborate on future projects.
+This international gathering delivered in-person and on demand after the live event offers opportunities for a global audience of physician-scientists, clinicians, and educators to share research, explore new ideas, build career opportunities, and collaborate on future projects.
 Presentations cover issues of interest to generalists as well as topics critical to a wide array of specialty and sub-specialty areas.
 The PAS Meeting is produced through the partnership of four leading pediatric associations.
 The executive leadership of the PAS Meeting and two of its partners, the American Pediatric Society (APS) and the Society for Pediatric Research (SPR), are based in The Woodlands, TX.

 The PAS Meeting is produced through a partnership of four pediatric organizations that are leaders in the advancement of pediatric research and child advocacy.
 These partners, designated below, are pleased to celebrate ongoing collaborations with the Alliance and Affiliate supporters of the PAS Meeting denoted below.